 All fees are for class lecture and/or

-time slot as long as it is the same number of hours
+your time slot as long as it is the same number of

-as listed.
-A separate 1 hr lecture for a guild
+hours as listed.
+A separate 1 hr lecture for

-meeting can be arranged in conjunction with a
+a guild meeting can be arranged in conjunction

-in a 1/2 hour lunch break for each full day.
+schedule in a 1/2 hour lunch break for each full

-notice if the workshop is canceled due to low
+month notice if the workshop is canceled due to

-of time and I need this time for preparation.
+looms ahead of time and I need this time for

 you ever wonder what those numbers

-why would you want to use it over
+mean and why would you want to use it

-and you want to make it in silk?
-How
+to use cotton and you want to make it in

-much yarn do you need to buy?
-What
+silk?
+How much yarn do you need to

 learning the yarn world's terms and